 If any other home educators would like to add anything please do.
 As we know, there is no right or wrong way to home educate but a million different ways!
+I have also addressed 10 Myths of Home Education to tackle some of the general (and incorrect) concerns that people have with regards to home ed.
 With as many of us sharing, guiding and encouraging, hopefully we can reassure anyone at all that they too can do it.
 And if you are someone considering it or would like to know more please do email or leave a comment below.
-(You’ll need to sign up as a member to comment on the site).

 Here is a copied and pasted reply:

 You don’t need to follow any kind of curriculum or structure at all when you home educate.
 Some people take an autonomous approach, by which they pretty much follow whatever a child is interested in and take opportunities as they present themselves throughout a day.
 So for example, a walk in the park might lead onto a discussion about the flowers, which leads onto learning about photosynthesis, where you can then go and grow a plant and learn about it, or grow a plant which is also food, then cook it, and then write about it e.t.c.
 You see how one simple thing can lead onto learning in different ways without actually feeling like learning?!

 OFSTED have no involvement and neither do the local authority.
 They might ask to see you or your child’s work but they actually have no right to do so, and you have every right to refuse.
 I only ever had one visit way back when I first removed Stephanie from Junior school nine years ago.
 It was during the summer holidays and he didn’t want to see any of her work or even see her!
 He was actually quite supportive and told me how they would prefer that a child received at least an education in Maths, English, some science and IT.
 Anyway, they nor anyone else has any say in how, why, or where you choose to home educate.